tbradbury/learning-site/md-posts/eks-basics.md

 }
 ```

 We need to tell terraform which provider we are using i.e we are creating something in AWS.
-We are also setting up a local value se we can set our cluster name.
+We are also setting up a local value so we can set our cluster name.

 **versions.tf**